atlanhq/camelot/README.md

 There's a [command-line interface](https://camelot-py.readthedocs.io/en/latest/user/cli.html) too!

 **Note:** Camelot only works with text-based PDFs and not scanned documents.
-If you can click-and-drag to select text in your table in a PDF viewer, then your PDF is text-based.
+If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based.

 ## Why Camelot?

-- **You are in control**: Unlike other libraries and tools which either give a nice output or fail miserably (with no in-between), Camelot gives you the power to tweak table extraction.
-(Since everything in the real world, including PDF table extraction, is fuzzy.)
+- **You are in control.**: Unlike other libraries and tools which either give a nice output or fail miserably (with no in-between), Camelot gives you the power to tweak table extraction.
+(This is important since everything in the real world, including PDF table extraction, is fuzzy.)
-- **Metrics**: *Bad* tables can be discarded based on metrics like accuracy and whitespace, without ever having to manually look at each table.
+- *Bad* tables can be discarded based on **metrics** like accuracy and whitespace, without ever having to manually look at each table.
-- Each table is a **pandas DataFrame**, which enables seamless integration into [ETL and data analysis workflows](https://gist.github.com/vinayak-mehta/e5949f7c2410a0e12f25d3682dc9e873).
+- Each table is a **pandas DataFrame**, which seamlessly integrates into [ETL and data analysis workflows](https://gist.github.com/vinayak-mehta/e5949f7c2410a0e12f25d3682dc9e873).
-- **Export** to multiple formats, including json, excel and html.
+- **Export** to multiple formats, including JSON, Excel and HTML.

 See [comparison with other PDF table extraction libraries and tools](https://github.com/socialcopsdev/camelot/wiki/Comparison-with-other-PDF-Table-Extraction-libraries-and-tools).